-Battle of the Indian Ocean: German raider Atlantis, operating in the Bay of Bengal, captures 6750 ton Norwegian tanker Teddy.
+Battle of the Indian Ocean: German raider Atlantis, operating in the Bay of Bengal, captures 6750-ton Norwegian tanker Teddy.
 The Atlantis currently is disguised as armed merchant cruiser HMS Antenor.
-The 32 men aboard the Teddy are taken prisoner.
+The 32 men aboard the Teddy are taken as prisoners.
 The 10,000 tons of fuel oil on the tanker will come in handy.

 |Cheerleaders at the Georgia Institute of Technology vs. University of Kentucky football game, November 9, 1940 - Kentucky Digital Library.|